nikitavoloboev/data/focusing/rules.md

 ## Information
 - Don't save unnecessary information.
 This mostly concerns tracking data and the like.
 More data is not always better.
 Quality and purposeful data is.
 - Make the data actionable in some way.
 Either as a way that you can query it later and read or look back upon in the future (as is case with Day One) or as a way you can immediately take action on in form of analysis of it.
-	- Knowing what goals you have and the reasons why you are collecting or using certain kind of data is important and saves a lot of time in the future when you want to _minimise_ and _simplify_ things in life.
+	- Knowing what goals you have and the reasons why you are collecting or using certain kind of data is important and saves a lot of time in the future when you want to _minimize_ and _simplify_ things in life.

 ## Backups
 - Data that is not backed up is lost data.
 Automate backups.